 Probate Court: Similarly, probate courts are still accepting new cases, but courts are open very limited hours at this time.
 In Whatcom County (where our office is located) the local court clerk is open only two hours per day right now: 9-11am.
 Someone wanting to start a new probate case can drop off the paperwork with the court clerk and they will submit it to the judge for signature, forgoing the normal procedure of appearing in person before the judge to request opening of the probate case.

 The courts are rapidly adapting to changing conditions surrounding COVID-19, and Limitless Law PLLC is working hard to change along with these evolving circumstances.
 If you have questions about a bankruptcy or probate case, rest assured we are still open for business and able to help with your case.
-You can still call us at (360) 685-0145 for a free 15-minute new client phone consultation.
+You can still call us at (360) 685-0145 to schedule your consultation.
 We’re here to help.